Giant Tunable Mechanical Nonlinearity in Graphene-Silicon Nitride Hybrid Resonator: Introduction

-For more than a century, mechanical resonators~\cite{Braginsky92} have played a central role in measuring new forces~\cite{Cavendish-1798,Abbott-16,Weber-16} and testing fundamental physical principles~\cite{Clerk10,Wollman-15,Ockeloen-Korppi-18,Marinković-18}.
-With the advent of microscale and nanoscale mechanical resonators, and in particular, after experimental observations of their quantum ground states~\cite{OConnell-10,Taufel-11,Schliesser-11,Aspelmeyer-14}, there has been a renewed interest in usage of such resonator modes as bits of information in classical~\cite{Mahboob-11} and quantum regimes~\cite{Rips-16,Mika-07}.
-Accordingly, significant progress has been made in two broad directions over the last decade.
-On one hand, resonators with high quality factor ($Q$) at high resonant frequency ($f_0$) have been developed to get to a regime of $Q\times f_0 \geq 10^{14}$ Hz where one expects to resolve their quantum states over classical fluctuations at room-temperature.
-Silicon Nitride (SiNx) has emerged as a dominant material of choice ~\cite{Fink-16} for such resonators, demonstrating $Q$'s in excess $10^7$ at MHz frequencies~\cite{Reinhardt-16,Norte-16,Patil-15}.
-On the other hand, progress has been made in characterizing nonlinear response of mechanical modes, towards nonlinear phase shifting, controlled mixing, and processing bits of information~\cite{Mahboob-11}.
-Freely suspended graphene resonator---which has low mass and high Young's modulus~\cite{Lee-08,Eichler-11,Davidovikj-17,Storch-18} resulting in exceptionally nonlinear elastic properties---has been extremely efficient as a choice of material; mixing~\cite{Karabalin-09,Mahboob-12,Cao-14,Mahboob-16,Ganesan-17,Ganesan-18,Czaplewski-18} and side-band cooling of its strongly coupled modes have been observed~\cite{Alba-16,Mathew-16}.
-Developing a platform that can integrate these two directions of progress, by combining high quality factors of SiNx resonators with strong nonlinear response of graphene resonators should therefore be the next logical step.
+For more than a century, mechanical resonators~\cite{Braginsky92} have played a central role in measuring forces~\cite{Cavendish-1798,Abbott-16,Weber-16} and testing fundamental physical principles~\cite{Clerk10,Wollman-15,Ockeloen-Korppi-18,Marinkovic-18}.
+With the advent of micro and nanoscale mechanical resonators, and in particular, after experimental observation of their quantum mechanical behavior~\cite{OConnell-10,Taufel-11,Schliesser-11,Aspelmeyer-14}, there has been a renewed interest in usage of such resonator modes in classical~\cite{Mahboob-11} and quantum technologies~\cite{Rips-16,Mika-07}.
+Significant progress has been made in two broad directions over the last decade.
+On one hand, there has been progress in developing high quality factor ($Q$) mechanical resonators modes at high resonant frequency ($f_0$) towards quantum devices at room temperature~~\cite {kippenberg-07, chakram-14}.
+Silicon Nitride (SiNx) has emerged as a dominant material of choice~\cite{Fink-16} for such resonators, demonstrating mechanical $Q$'s in excess $10^7$ at MHz frequencies~\cite{Reinhardt-16,Norte-16,Patil-15}.
+On the other hand, progress has been made in developing tunable mechanical nonlinearity, towards conditional phase shifts of mechanical modes~\cite{Mahboob-11}.
+Freely suspended graphene resonator, with low mass and high Young's modulus~\cite{Lee-08,Eichler-11,Davidovikj-17,Storch-18} resulting in exceptional nonlinear elastic properties~\cite{Eichler-11,Davidovikj-17} along with gate tunable resonant frequency, emerged as an efficient choice; mixing~\cite{Karabalin-09,Mahboob-12,Cao-14,Mahboob-16,Ganesan-17,Seitner-17,Ganesan-18,Czaplewski-18} and side-band cooling of its strongly coupled modes have been observed~\cite{Alba-16,Mathew-16}.
+A platform that can integrate these two directions of progress, combining high quality factors of SiNx resonators with gate tunable response of graphene resonators can be a logical next step~\cite{Fink-16}.